NUS-LinS-Lab/Mobile-Manipulation/README.md

 10% for 28 < total distance ≤ 32;
 0% for total distance > 32.

 you should provide at least three successful navigation videos to show the robustness of your algorithm.
-We will use the slowest video for grading.

 ### Manipulation (45%)